EmmaAnalyst/EmmaAnalyst/README.md

-Greetings!
-I'm Ezekiel, specializing in full stack development and data analytics. 👋
+Greetings, I'm Ezekiel, specializing in full stack development and data analytics. 👋

-Welcome to my Github repository!
+Welcome to my Github page!
 Here's a breakdown of my tech expertise:

 ## 🚀 About Me
 ✍️ Proficient in: